 Stacy Schiff is the Pulitzer Prize-winning author of the acclaimed biography Véra (Mrs. Vladimir Nabokov).
 Her other works include her debut novel, Saint-Exupéry, a Pulitzer Prize finalist; A Great Improvisation: Franklin, France, and the Birth of America, winner of the George Washington Book Prize; and the national best-seller Cleopatra: A Life.
 The recipient of an Academy Award in Literature from the American Academy of Arts and Letters, Schiff has also written for The New Yorker, the New York Times, the Washington Post, the Los Angeles Times, and the Boston Globe, among other publications.
 Her latest book, The Witches, delves into the mysteries of the Salem Witch Trials.

-In addition to celebrating the accomplishments of these six writers, the evening also served as the Associates’ key fundraising event to raise funds for The David McCullough Conservation Fund and the Associates of the Boston Public Library's operations.
-The Associates created the McCullough Fund in 2001 to provide a consistent source of funding for the conservation and preservation of the BPL's Special Collections of books, manuscripts, works of art and historic documents.
+In addition to celebrating outstanding authors, proceeds from Literary Lights support the David McCullough Conservation Fund, William O. Taylor Art Preservation Fund, Associates Endowment Fund, and the Associates of the Boston Public Library's operations.
+The Associates created the McCullough Fund in 2001 to provide a consistent source of funding for the conservation and preservation of rare books, manuscripts, works of art and historic documents in the BPL's Special Collections.

 of the Boston Public Library